MartinPassada/TDI-ProcuraYA/README.md

  Gmail
  Mohmal

+Update #22

+1. Attorneys can now send files to diferrent locations
+2. A form will allow to attorneys to set up a time lapse to be warned about their own files
+3. Miscellaneous fixes
+4. BD fixes

 Update #21

-1. Combo box for selecting location of a file in fileUploadForm
+1. Combo box now allow selecting location of a file in fileUploadForm
 2. Locations Panel added
 3. Random Fixes (search engine, user pictures, etc)